 Top tips for considering fire rated and safety glass.
-SAFTI’s Jeff Griffiths reviews key information about which fire rated glass is best for a particular application.
-He addresses radiant heat protection, safety glazing and area limitations, among other issues.
+We review key information about which fire rated glass is best for a particular application.
+We address radiant heat protection, safety glazing and area limitations, among other issues.

 As a manufacturer and supplier of fire-rated glazing and framing products, we are continually asked which fire rated glass is best for a particular application.
 Quite often, we are only given a general product rating, 60-minutes for example and asked to provide a quote for a variety of glass sizes.
 Our first response is typically a request for specification details and a description of where the glass is to be installed.
 However, whether it is an architect or glazier, far too often the person inquiring feels that the fire rating should be sufficient information.
 So let’s review the key information needed in order to select the correct fire rated glass for any given project.

 Q – Is radiant heat protection advisable or required by code?

 A – The ASTM E119 test standard applies to walls and doors rated in excess of 45-minutes.
 This standard stipulates a maximum average temperature rise of 205⁰F on the non-fire side of the test unit.
 Glazing and framing assemblies meeting this standard are defined as fire-resistive.
 What does this mean in the real world?
 Fire ratings of 60, 90 and 120 minutes create unique environmental problems for building occupants and firefighters.
 The longer the assembly is required to protect against the spread of fire, the more the fire has to burn.
 Two possibilities arise.
 First, the fire can conceivably burn itself out without major damage.
 Second, the fire feeds on materials within the containment area giving rise to accelerating temperature levels that eventually overwhelm the fire resistance properties of surrounding assemblies and individual components.